golioth/developer-training/website/docs/golioth-exploration/README.md

 services available through hands-on exploration.

 Instructors are here to offer a guiding hand and to answer questions live.
-In the event you're taking this training asynchronously, utilize [our forum](https://forum.golioth.io) and [our Discord channel](https://golioth.io/discord) if you find you are stuck.
+In the event you're taking this training asynchronously, utilize [the Golioth forum](https://forum.golioth.io) if you find you are stuck.

 ## How can you use this information in your work?